-scrapple: a mush made from cornmeal, buckwheat flour, spices, and pork scraps formed into a cake and fried counterpane: a bed spread stitched in squares or woven.
+scrapple: a mush made from cornmeal, buckwheat flour, spices, and pork scraps formed into a cake and fried in a pan.

+counterpane: a bed spread stitched in squares or woven.

 delaine: wool fabric made in a plain weave from Delaine sheep.